Thu Jan 16 2025

 V14 In between – from 2 Corinthians 2:14 through 7:4 – is sometimes called “the great digression.”
 In this extended section, Paul describes and defends his ministry as an apostle.

 What was Paul’s centre of attention?
 Are we always captives in Christ?
 Are we in a triumphal procession?
 Is Christ using you to spread the aroma of the knowledge of him everywhere?
+What does that mean?
 Who is the leader?
 See Ephesians 5:2.
 Romans 8:37.

 V15-16 Is the gospel welcomed?
 Why does it attract some people and repel others?
 See John 3:17-21.
 1 Corinthians 1:18.
 2 Corinthians 4:3-4.
 1 Corinthians 1:23.